BerniSc/Tetris/README.md

 # Tetris

 A console Port of Tetris for Linux based Consoles.
-The game is best played by increasing Font Size in the Console using 'Strg' + '+'
+The game is best played by increasing Font Size in the Console using 'Strg' + '+'<br>
 Variables for changing the gameplay are collected in "game_constants.hpp".
-Here it is possible to for example change the Symbols in which the Tetrominos are drawn.
+Here it is possible to for example change the Symbols in which the Tetrominos are drawn.<br>
 It is also possible to add own Tetromino Shapes, speed up the game or change the Size of the Board.

 (For Adding own Tetromino Shapes and 'Colors' the Hard-Coded Random Values in Tetromino-Controller have to be adapted)